 - The note buyer orders and pays for a drive-by appraisal of the property by a local, independent company.
-This takes about a week in most cases.
+This takes about 1-2 weeks in most cases.

 - Once the appraisal is in, the note buyer requests a title commitment from a local title company.
-This also takes a week to a week in a half.
+This also takes a week or two.